ilpropheta/hello-grpc/README.md

     - navigate to **vcpkg**
     - then set **Yes** on **Use Vcpkg**

-1. Since I am insane pirate, I have turned on the latest features:
+1. Since I am an insane pirate 🏴‍☠️, I have turned the latest features on:
     - Open any project properties
     - navigate to **C/C++**
     - then to **Language**